IE-482-582/Final-Project---Maze-Runners/README.md

  ![Gazebo_Maze (1)](https://user-images.githubusercontent.com/70620113/102002900-21ecdc80-3ccf-11eb-9e3d-92143b726691.png)

 ## Voice-to-text speech recognizer
 The rbx1_speech file contains a voice_nav_commands.launch file that opens a voice recognizer.
+It uses Pocketsphinx's recognizer.py and gives us voice-to-speech.
 In this recognizer the voice commands are converted into text commands and given to the python code which python code interprets as command or none.
-The pronunciation need to be specific otherwise the recognizer won't be able to distinguish that world in its library and will give void response.
+The pronunciation needs to be specific otherwise the recognizer won't be able to distinguish that world in its library and will give void response.
 To increase the vocabulary, you need to add your words in a text file and convert that file into .lm and .dic files in (4) link.

  ![Terminal](https://user-images.githubusercontent.com/70620113/102007602-94be7d80-3cf8-11eb-8176-8bd8328df8d2.png)

 ## Python Code
 The logic in the Python code is very basic and easy to understand.
 It will receive the words that are given by the voice recognizer and process it as the command.
 This python code then will give instructions to move the robot in Gazebo and also avoid hitting the walls or each other.
 Also, the specific that are in the python code are attached below.
 It also gives the distance between obstacle and itself.
-To make it easy for user we have named our two robots sam and max,(Sam is Robot 1 and Max is Robot 2) as the names are easy to pronounce and the robots can easily differentiate between the commands.
+To make it easy for user we have named our two robots Sam and Max,(Sam is Robot 1 and Max is Robot 2) as the names are easy to pronounce and the robots can easily differentiate between the commands.

  ![voice commands](https://user-images.githubusercontent.com/70620113/102007570-4e691e80-3cf8-11eb-9bc3-70bc607ad0eb.png)

 #### RQT_Graph
-ALso, below is the rqt_graph that will help you understand various topics, nodes and messages in the system.
+Also, below is the rqt_graph that will help you understand various topics, nodes and messages in the system.
 It shows the mechanism of our project.

  ![rqt_graph](https://user-images.githubusercontent.com/70620113/102007535-eca8b480-3cf7-11eb-8e74-2b75c8509b69.png)